-When the laryngeal and phrenic nerve are injured or damaged
+When the laryngeal and phrenic nerve is injured or damaged

-To demonstrate what happens to the laryngeal and phrenic nerve when they are injured or damaged, we are going to look at recommendations doctors are given of how to avoid this damage when offering a patient a stellate ganglion block or nerve block.
-The side-effects of this injection mimics the symptoms we have seen in our patients with cervical spine instability.
+To demonstrate what happens to the laryngeal and phrenic nerve when they are injured or damaged, we are going to look at recommendations doctors are given on how to avoid this damage when offering a patient a stellate ganglion block or a nerve block.
+The side effects of this injection mimic the symptoms we have seen in our patients with cervical spine instability.

-This comes from the medical text book Complications in Regional Anesthesia and Pain Medicine.
-Complications associated with stellate ganglion and lumbar sympathetic blocks.
-(4)
+This comes from the medical textbook Complications in Regional Anesthesia and Pain Medicine.
+Complications Associated with Stellate Ganglion and Lumbar Sympathetic Blocks.
+(11)

-Hoarseness and, occasionally, respiratory stridor (a wheezing or grinding type noise with breathing).
+Hoarseness and, occasionally, respiratory stridor (a wheezing or grinding type of noise with breathing).

 A lump in their throats